Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          responses from the receiving entity.
      19. The [=ingest source=] and receiving entity SHOULD support gzip based content encoding.

+       EDITOR'S NOTE: Encoder vendors are particularly requested to comment on what the receiving entity should return, if anything, in the response body (or header) upon the completion of the POST request.
+Examples may include size/name/URL of the object posted.
+Discuss at https://github.com/Dash-Industry-Forum/Ingest/issues/146.

 # Interface-1: CMAF Ingest # {#interface-1}